Wimbledon lifts ban on Russian & Belarusian players

 - Not receiving funding from Russian and/or Belarusian states, including sponsorship from companies operated or controlled by them

-Outside of Wimbledon and British events, players have been able to compete on their tours as neutrals - including in the other Grand Slams - whereas Wimbledon and the Lawn Tennis Association (LTA) were fined for their decisions last year.
+Outside of Wimbledon and other British events, players have been able to compete on the game's professional tours as neutrals - including in the other Grand Slams - whereas Wimbledon and the Lawn Tennis Association (LTA) were fined for the bans imposed last year.

-The AELTC said its latest move was made after discussion with the UK government, the LTA and international stakeholders.
+The AELTC said its decision for the 2023 championship was made after discussion with the UK government, the LTA and international stakeholders.

-The AELTC and LTA said they stand by last year's decision but say without the change this year that Queen's, Eastbourne and other British grass-court tournaments would have been cancelled, causing a damaging impact on British tennis fans and organisations financially.
+The AELTC and LTA said they stand by last year's position but that without changing their stance this year, the tennis' two main professional tours, the men's ATP and women's WTA would have cancelled the LTA's membership.

+As a result, Queen's, Eastbourne and other British grass-court events would not have been staged, damaging British tennis organisations financially.

-Russian trio Daniil Medvedev, Andrey Rublev and Daria Kasatkina - who are all in the top 10 of the men's and women's rankings - are among the highest-profile names able to return to the championships, along with Belarusian women's world number two Aryna Sabalenka, who won the Australian Open earlier this year.
+Russian trio Daniil Medvedev, Andrey Rublev and Daria Kasatkina - who are all in the top 10 of the men's and women's rankings - are among the high-profile names able to play this summer.

+Belarusian women's world number two Aryna Sabalenka, who won the Australian Open earlier this year, will also now feature.

-Players and their support staff will have to sign neutrality declarations in order to be able to compete.
+Players and their support staff will have to sign neutrality declarations in order to compete.

 Punishments for breaking the declarations will range from fines to expulsion from the tournament.